-4.8 Design Rationale
+5.8 Design Rationale

-Design choices are chosen to improve reusability, sustainability and provide extensibility.
-It can be renewed according to demands comes from stakeholders and users.
-It is necessary because project is related with Image Processing Lab, therefore it should be open to change according to their improvements and requirements.
+Design choices are made to improve reusability, sustainability and provide extensibility.
+It should be modified according to demands from stakeholders and users.
+It should also be prone to change for possible improvements and requirements changes.

-Moreover, big data is the challenging part of this project.
-The algorithm and software frameworks must support big data concept because we want to work this big data with daily use computer.
+Moreover, Data set characteristics is a the challenging part of this project.
+The algorithm and software frameworks must support efficient data handling as the data sets may consist of +80K voxels and the project is intended to be used on personal computers with medium computing power.
 Therefore all of design decisions should be made by taking this fact into consideration.